 What’s A Good VO2 Max By Age and Sex?

-VO2 Max values are going to vary as several factors affect the outcome.
-These factors include age, sex, fitness level, training, altitude, and body composition.
-However, we can give you a general idea of a good VO2 Max from the data that has been compiled.
+VO2 max values will vary as several factors affect the outcome.
+These factors include age, sex, physical fitness level, training, altitude, body mass, and body composition.

 Age Group | 5th Percentile | 10th Percentile | 25th Percentile | 50th Percentile | 75th Percentile | 90th Percentile | 95th Percentile |